Serbia and the International Monetary Fund

-Serbia has been a member of the International Monetary Fund (IMF) since December 14, 2022 with a quota of Special Drawing Rights (SDR) 654.8 million ($615.21 million) and 8,0007 votes (0.16% of the total vote share).
+Serbia has been a member of the International Monetary Fund (IMF) since December 14, 2022 with a quota of Special Drawing Rights (SDR) 654.8 million ($615.21 million) and 8,000 votes (0.16% of the total vote share).
 Serbia is currently represented on the Executive Board by Piotr Trabinski in a constituency with Azerbaijan, Kazakhstan, the Kyrgyz Republic, Poland, Serbia, Switzerland, Tajikistan, Turkmenistan, and Uzbekistan that holds 2.88% of the total vote share.

 IMF Programs in Serbia

 Background

-The FRY faced sanctions from the United Nations, the European Union, and the United States during the Bosnian War and the Kosovo War.
-The UN Security Council passed over 100 resolutions against the FRY and Serbians from 1992-1995 including a ban on international trade, scientific and technical cooperation, sports and cultural exchanges, air travel, shipments, and travel of government officials.
-The United States seized all FRY-owned assets and maintained an “outer wall” of sanctions after the war that prevented the FRY’s membership in International Organizations including the IMF.
-During the Kosovo War, sanctions expanded to include bans on oil exports to the FRY and the freeze of government assets in the EU.
-The sanctions dropped GDP to $6.88 billion (40% of pre-war output) in 2000 while two-thirds of the population live in poverty (under $60 of income per month).
-Economic pressures sparked hyperinflation of the Yugoslav dinar reaching a peak of 313 million percent in January 1994.
-Sanctions were broadly lifted after the removal of power of Slobodan Milošević and normal diplomatic relations were restored.
-The FRY experienced impressive growth and commitment to structural reforms in the 2000s, but faced a renewal of economic difficulty after the global financial crisis.
+The Federal Republic of Yugoslavia (FRY) faced sanctions from the United Nations, the European Union, and the United States during the Bosnian War and the Kosovo War.
+The UN Security Council passed over 100 resolutions against the FRY and Serbians from 1992–1995 including a ban on international trade, scientific and technical cooperation, sports and cultural exchanges, air travel, shipments, and travel of government officials.
+The United States seized all FRY-owned assets and maintained an "outer wall" of sanctions after the war, which prevented the FRY's membership in international organizations including the IMF.
+During the Kosovo War, sanctions expanded to include bans on oil exports to the FRY and the freezing of government assets in the EU.
+The sanctions reduced the country's GDP to $6.88 billion (40% of pre-war output) in 2000 while two-thirds of the population live in poverty (under $60 of income per month).
+Economic pressures sparked hyperinflation of the Yugoslav dinar, reaching a peak of 313 million percent in January 1994.
+Sanctions were broadly lifted after the removal from power of Slobodan Milošević, and normal diplomatic relations were restored.
+The FRY achieved impressive growth and commitment to structural reforms in the 2000s, but faced renewed economic difficulty after the 2008 financial crisis.